 Q: What alternative medicine options do you offer?

-A: Dr. Torcoletti is trained in acupuncture therapy and we have several techs and assistants trained in laser therapy treatment.
+A: Dr. Torcoletti is trained in acupuncture therapy and we have several assistants trained in laser therapy treatment.

 Q: If I have an emergency after office hours, what should I do?

 A: Call our regular phone number.
-An assistant from our answering service will direct you to an on-call veterinarian who can answer your medical questions.
+An assistant from our answering service will direct you to the on-call emergency clinic (VESH or SAVES).

-Q: Do you do goats, chickens, birds, or other large animals?
+Q: Do you do goats, chickens, songbirds, or other large or exotic animals?

 A: No. But if you're not sure who to call, we can redirect you to a clinic who does.